top of page

 while meeting farm’s conservation goals and needs.
 Extreme weather events, frequent and prolonged droughts, and increased pest pressures are increasing challenges for NH farms.

-This grant program, through the NH County Conservation Districts seeks to support farmers in
+This grant program, through the NH County Conservation Districts seeks to support farmers in meeting those challenges.

 Conservation District Logos.png

-Since 2022, the NH Conservation Districts Climate Resilience Grant has distributed $345,661 to 49 farms across New Hampshire!
+Since 2022, the NH Conservation Districts Climate Resilience Grant has distributed $715,000 to 95 farms across New Hampshire!

-The NH County Conservation Districts have launched this farm viability program to improve the resilience of NH farms in the face of extreme weather events and a changing climate.
+The NH County Conservation Districts launched this farm viability program to improve the resilience of NH farms in the face of extreme weather events and a changing climate.
 Direct grants to farms to invest in on-farm infrastructure, equipment, and innovative practices will support farm profitability and the long-term viability for NH’s agricultural sector.

-This grant program was designed with a high level of farmer input to ensure the most pressing needs of farms will be met.
+This grant program is designed with a high level of farmer input to ensure the most pressing needs of farms will be met.
 The NH Conservation Districts have also worked in close partnership with the USDA Natural Resources Conservation Service and other conservation partners to ensure that this statewide program fills the gaps that are not being adequately met by federal funds.

 Funds are available for projects that mitigate the impact of agriculture on climate change and enhance the on-farm adaptations to projected climate conditions.
 Preference will be given to projects that can demonstrate strong potential in mitigation and adaptation.